-Babies can be on and off the breast, not wanting to settle anywhere but on mum (and sometimes on someone else) and it can feel like something is wrong – not enough milk, too much wind.
+Babies can be on and off the breast, not wanting to settle anywhere but on mum (and sometimes on someone else).
+It can feel like something is wrong such as not enough milk, too much wind.
 This can be totally normal behaviour and it’s just riding it out, getting support and working together.

 This is a huge stealer of confidence, leaving everyone feeling like feeding is not working.
-Some parents worry that there is not enough breastmilk to satisfy their baby and may search for other solutions but it can be easier to feed as much as your baby needs, wander about with your baby to soothe him, bounce on a gym ball to help him settle and accept that your baby may want to be held if he wakes every time you put him down.
+Some parents worry that there is not enough breastmilk to satisfy their baby and may search for other solutions.
+But it can be easier to feed as much as your baby needs.
+You can wander about to soothe him, bounce on a gym ball to help him settle and accept that your baby may want to be held if he wakes every time you put him down.

 For some babies cluster feeds are about filling up so they can sleep for a longer stretch.

-This is an issue that comes up a lot in my postnatal sessions – it causes a great deal of worry, stress and tears and it can be the reason that formula is introduced as top-up feeds or becomes the main source of food.
+This is an issue that comes up a lot in my postnatal sessions – it causes a great deal of worry, stress and tears.
+It can also be the reason that formula is introduced as top-ups or the main source of food.

-If your baby is gaining weight but slowly, you need to see a breastfeeding specialist to talk through feeding, to check your baby’s latch, to check for a tongue-tie, to talk about your supply and to develop a feeding plan.
-It can also be worth talking through any other symptoms which could mean your baby is being affected by reflux or cow’s milk protein allergy, as these can impact weight-gain.
+If your baby is gaining weight but slowly see a breastfeeding specialist to talk through feeding, to check your baby’s latch and for a tongue-tie and to develop a feeding plan.
+It can also be worth talking through any other symptoms which may mean your baby is being affected by reflux or cow’s milk protein allergy, as these can impact weight-gain.